ufal/npfl129/exam/questions.md

 - Define the prediction function of a linear regression model and write down $L^2$-regularized mean squared error loss.
 [10]

-- Starting from unregularized sum of squares error of a linear regression model, show how the explicit solution can be obtained, assuming $\boldsymbol X^T \boldsymbol X$ is regular.
+- Starting from unregularized sum of squares error of a linear regression model, show how the explicit solution can be obtained, assuming $\boldsymbol X^T \boldsymbol X$ is invertible.
 [10]

 #### Questions@:, Lecture 2 Questions